FawazQutami/Convolutional-Neural-Network--CNN/README.md

 # Code written in Python
-This code favours readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone interested in learning about Convolution Neural Network.
+This code favours readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone interested in learning about Convolutional Neural Network.